vjmadrid/workspace-api-lab/acme-message-api-restful-crud/README.md

 http://localhost:8091/v2/api-docs
 ```

-And return JSON with meta inforamtion of the API
+And return JSON with meta information of the API

 Launching swagger UI swagger-ui.html